 During the summer of 2013, the lead singer of a band well-known for evoking the sounds of Bruce Springsteen found himself stuck in a banter-driven corner after a failed attempt at revving up the crowd.

-The Gaslight Anthem’s Brian Fallon, whose band was playing a multi-night stand New York City’s Pier 26, tried a number of efforts to get the crowd into a singalong, but failed to get them going.
+The Gaslight Anthem’s Brian Fallon, whose band was playing a multi-night stand at New York City’s Pier 26, tried a number of efforts to get the crowd into a singalong, but failed to get them going.
 About a minute and a half in, after a failed Lady Gaga singalong, he said “Want to do something different?”—and hecklers in the crowd, being at a show for a band known for its Bruce Springsteen-style music, started saying “Bruuuuuuuce!”

 To put it simply, the moment got away from Fallon, who did not take the situation very well—posting about it later on his Tumblr page, writing that he’s happy that the music he’s created has built a fan base, but adding: